mrpancakes/employee-tracker/README.md

 ## Description

-The purpose of this application is to create a content management system for a company's employee database using Node and MySQL.
+The purpose of this application is to create a command-line content management system for a company's employee database using Node and MySQL.

 I used the following npm packages to build this application:
 * inquirer